ryanmonsen/developer-docs/use-case-guides/servicenow-survey-event/README.md

 # Introduction
 Using ServiceNow's Scheduled Jobs and Moveworks Creator Studio Events, we can send reminder notifications to users.

 Some knowledge of ServiceNow and JavaScript, including understanding of Script Includes and Scheduled Script Executions, is required.
+You should have an **admin** role in ServiceNow.
+If you are not a ServiceNow admin, contact your ServiceNow development team to assist with this use case.

 # What are we building?